 With the bank base rate slashed to 0.1% and stock markets in turmoil, what does the future hold for your savings and investments?

-Please note that this article was last updated on 14 April 2020.
-Any information quoted was accurate on this date.
+Please note that this article was written on 14 April 2020 and last updated on 29 June 2020.

 Interest on your savings